Ishancorp/google-clone/README.md

 - React for structuring the content and interactivity.
 - CSS3 for styling and layout.
-- JavaScript for interactivity and search functionality.
+- Google's Custom Search API for search functionality.

 ## Usage